Ralph Staten

-Ralph Lahquan Staten (born December 3, 1974) is a former American football linebacker and defensive back.
-He played college football at Alabama before being selected in the seventh round of the 1997 NFL Draft by the Baltimore Ravens.
-He later also played for Edmonton Eskimos and Ottawa Renegades of the Canadian Football League.
+Ralph Lahquan Staten (born December 3, 1974) is an American former professional football player who was a linebacker and defensive back in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the Alabama Crimson Tide before being selected by the Baltimore Ravens in the seventh round of the 1997 NFL draft with the 236th overall pick.
+He later also played for Edmonton Eskimos and Ottawa Renegades in the CFL.